 Kickstarter and Indiegogo are the two most popular rewards-based crowdfunding platforms.
-Each has a unique set of strengths: Indiegogo, for instance, is especially popular among makers of hardware products, while Kickstarter is favored among game designers and those pursuing creative endeavors.
+Each has a unique set of strengths: Indiegogo, for instance, has less stringent project requirements, while Kickstarter has a much larger backer community.
 There are also key differences in the funding models offered by each platform to project creators.

 How do you know which crowdfunding platform is right for your project?
 The following factors will inform your decision:

 - Platform rules and requirements

 The type of project you create can determine which platform you choose for your crowdfunding campaign.
 Kickstarter has a definitive guide to the types of projects it allows on its site.
 To date, some $2.8 billion has been pledged on Kickstarter since the platform’s inception.
 It welcomes projects that fit into the following categories: art, comics, crafts, dance, design, fashion, film & video, food, games, journalism, music, photography, publishing, technology, and theater.
 (Note: it can’t be used for funding charitable causes or political fundraising.)

 Kickstarter prohibits projects that are “illegal, heavily regulated, or potentially dangerous for backers, as well as rewards that the creator did not make”.
 Prohibited rewards include items such as alcohol, energy food and drinks, weapons, and goods that have been resold from elsewhere.
 Any projects that are deemed unoriginal or not made by the creator could be suspended.